A&E extremely busy – please consider other options

 Like many hospitals, we are extremely busy today.
 Please help us by using other services such as minor injuries units whenever possible.
 Our emergency department deals with genuine emergencies, including loss of consciousness; acute confused state and fits that are not stopping; persistent, severe chest pain; breathing difficulties; severe bleeding that cannot be stopped; severe allergic reactions; severe burns or scalds; and broken bones.

-Therefore, we would encourage people with less urgent conditions to consider other options – such as visiting a pharmacist or GP, calling NHS 111, or using NHS Choices to find advice about treating yourself.
-More advice about choosing the right service is available here
+Priority is always given to people with the most urgent health needs, which means anyone else will wait longer to be seen by a nurse or doctor.
+Therefore, we would encourage people with less urgent conditions to consider visiting a pharmacist, making a GP appointment, calling NHS 111, or using NHS Choices (www.nhs.uk) for advice about treating yourself.
+More advice about choosing the right service is available here.

 Hinchingbrooke Health Care NHS Trust runs a district general hospital providing health care for the people of Huntingdonshire and surrounding areas.
 More than 160,000 people rely on it and its full range of acute hospital services.
 Hinchingbrooke is a member of Cambridge University Health Partners supporting excellence in healthcare, research and education for the people of Cambridgeshire and beyond.